haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 *  `list` is a number.

-*  `allowCancel` from allowcanceloptions
+*  `allowCancel` is from allowcanceloptions

 Example:
 ```
-# From BPRE0, 166B46:
+# From BPRE0, 1BEEE1:
-multichoice 19 5 57 AllowCancel
+multichoice 18 6 18 AllowCancel
 ```
 Notes:
 ```